ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/loading_rigs/Instron-stress-rig---MiniTower.md

   * Note, this "control PC" is **NOT** the `NDX` machine or equivalent, it is a separate machine.
 Currently a small-form-factor PC named `enginx-stress-1`
   * The network between the stress rig controller and `enginx-stress-1` is a point-to-point private network.
 The relevant network adapter on `enginx-stress-1` should be set to an IP address of `10.0.0.1` with netmask `255.0.0.0`.
 The stress rig controller is on `10.0.0.2` and should respond to `ping` if it is working.
 - The control PC has a physically separate RJ45 port (currently a USB-to-ethernet converter) used to connect to the ISIS network.
-- There is an "MMI" controller which plugs into the control PC via USB - and also simultaneously into the instron controller via a separate cable.
+- There is an "MMI" controller which plugs into the control PC via USB - and also simultaneously into the Instron controller via a separate cable.

 The manufacturer software ("Console") **MUST** be running on the control PC for the rig to work.
 Some functions (calibrations, setup, advanced diagnostics) are only available via the "console" software.